-And one cherry on top - 90% of time spent on mobiles goes actually to mobile applications.
+And the cherry on top - 90% of time spent on mobiles actually goes to mobile applications.

-The thing is that invisible, but well-tailored improvements - this is what helps you leg up on competition.
-Not to neglect all these little things, let me outline all range of benefits you’ll get after develop a mobile app for smart home system:
+The thing is that invisible, but well-tailored improvements are what really helps your leg up on the competition.
+Not to neglect all these little things, let me outline the range of benefits you’ll get after developing the mobile app for the smart home system:

-- Computer challenged part of a population is yours - remember those who get shaking just from checking their e-mails on the web.
-The simple one-tap operation of the full system will make easy and quick to get to use out of full Smart Home.
-It means that a huge stack of potential clients will be much more open to your offer and product;
+- Computer challenged part of a population is yours - remember those who get distracted just from checking their e-mails on the web.
+The simple one-tap management of the full system will make it easy and quick to get used out of the full Smart Home.
+It means that a huge stack of potential clients will be much more open to your particular product;

-- Centralization is everything - a single platform seems to be a dominant concern and here is yours - all in one place control app gives opportunity to check everything being even far away from actual home is your game-changing benefit;
+- Centralization is everything - a single platform seems to be a dominant concern and here is yours - "all in one place" control app gives the opportunity to check everything is even far away from actual home is your game-changing benefit;

-- Updates, updates - new features spring up like mushrooms overnight, and I’ll need to renew my single platform to enable all available improvements at once - saves time and makes sure I’m always on the edge;
+- Updates, updates - new features spring up like mushrooms overnight, and all you need to do to renew the platform is to download an upgrade altogether - saves time and makes sure you're always on the edge;

 - IoT in action - connected to one system, all devices are able to communicate with each other and ensure smooth and close-knit performance;